coding-heresy/jormungandr/README.md

 might help fill in some gaps in functionality before I sit down to design the YAML language, best to have all of it in place in my head before I start so that nothing important gets left out.

+#### TODO

+* A _standard interface_ for stream-based processing of messages that is consistent with the handling of object representation
+  * The modivation here is the SAX approach to XML handling, as compared to the DOM approach, which would then be analogous to the existing implmementation that represents fully parsed/deserialized objects
+* Creation and update of objects using the _standard interface_
+* Support for more encodings such as protobuf and JSON

 ### High performance event processing